codemath3000/StatArbBot/README.md

-# StatArbBot
-A basic trading strategy using pairs trading and statistical arbitrage
+This notebook demonstrates a basic trading strategy using pairs trading and statistical arbitrage.
+It queries market data from the Polygon API and then uses that to generate candidate pairs of tickers.
+Those that show correlation are selected and backtested.
+This produces a Sharpe ratio of 2.1247, and the associated PnL graph is included in this repository.